 |California King||107 to 110||96 to 98|

 The filling of a comforter is usually made of cotton, wool, polyester, down, or a down alternative.
 The fillers act as an insulating material, their primary purpose being to keep you warm.
-They are usually quilted to keep the stuffing evenly distributed and the stitch prevents the filling from clumping together.
+These fluffy blankets are usually quilted to keep the stuffing evenly distributed and the stitch prevents the filling from clumping together.

-A down-filling comforter is among the higher-end of your possible options.
+A down feather comforter is among the higher-end of your possible options.
 Down is fluffier and lighter than wool but provides similar warmth.
 Down filling is a natural product derived from white goose feathers; it cannot be machine washed and must instead be dry cleaned making it expensive to maintain.

-A wool filling comforter offers unmatched warmth and has the added benefit of being naturally moisture-wicking.
+A wool-filled comforter offers unmatched warmth and has the added benefit of being naturally moisture-wicking.
 Derived from sheep, wool is thicker and heavier than other fillers and is a great choice for cold climates or for those who prefer maximum insulation.

-A silk-filling comforter boasts of luxury and opulence.
+A silk-filled comforter boasts of luxury and opulence.
 Mulberry silk keeps you warm, is highly breathable, and has antibacterial properties, which makes it a top-tier choice for a top cover.

 Lighter fillings like cotton or silk are ideal for summers, while heavier fillings like wool or down comforters work better for winters.
 You should consider the weather in your city and the average temperature before you choose the material you would like to buy.